TheodoreHua/ClaimDoneRemover/README.md

 - ***ToR Only:*** Whether the program only deletes comments on the ToR subreddit.
 - ***Update Check:*** Whether the program will check for newer versions of the program on startup.
 - ***Reply Trigger:*** If set to True, will check for replies from the bot instead of waiting for a cutoff.
+- ***Database Logging:*** Whether the program will log deleted comments into a database (when set to False, the database will still exist, it just won't be inserted into)

 ## FAQ